Explore Breathtaking Trails: Hiking in Ouray

 Oak Creek Trail - Easy version to the First Viewpoint

-Overview / Highlights A short climb with terrific views back across Ouray and toward the Amphitheater.
+Overview / Highlights: A short climb with terrific views back across Ouray and toward the Amphitheater.
 Forested, quiet, and less traveled than other close-in hikes.
 Great alternative to the more popular segments of the Perimeter Trail.

 What to expect • Steady uphill grade from the start, with well-defined tread and moderate switchbacks • A beautiful viewpoint appears roughly 0.5–0.7 miles in — this is the turnaround point for the Easy–Moderate version